Blog

 The insights and knowledge gained during the event are sure to have a lasting impact.
 To reinforce this purpose and my commitment to it, I will write down everything I shared in the talk so that you can have it at hand in case you need it.

-I will give you here a quick approach for creating performance tests from Selenium scripts, and an excellent way of reporting and reviewing load and user experience metrics as part of an optimized performance testing service.
+I would like to share with you a brief yet comprehensive approach to creating performance tests from Selenium scripts.
+Additionally, I’ll introduce you to an excellent method for generating reports and conducting thorough reviews of both load and user experience metrics.
+This approach forms an integral part of an optimized performance testing service.
+Let’s get started!

 The way I presented requires you to add a maven dependency, and a small initialization code to be added to your existing Selenium test, run it to generate a performance test, and then execute the performance test to evaluate the application behavior.